-As of December 31, 2021.
+As of September 30, 2022 unless otherwise noted.
 Numbers may not sum due to rounding.

-1. Private Equity AUM includes Growth Equity, Core Equity, and other co-investment vehicles and other structured vehicles & products, some of which may invest across other asset classes.
+1) Private Equity AUM includes Growth Equity, Core Equity, and other co-investment vehicles and other structured vehicles & products, some of which may invest across other asset classes.